Giladabudi6/online_store/README.md

-# **Online Store Admin Panel**
+# **Online Store Platform: Admin and User Features**

-An admin panel for managing products, and users in an online store.
+An admin panel for managing products and users in an online store, alongside a user interface for registering and purchasing products.
 Built using **React**, **Firebase**, and **Material UI** for seamless and responsive design.

 ---

 ## **Features**
 - Real-time database updates with Firebase.